Shabis/java_Dictionary/README.md

 ### Specifications
 ------

-* This application will ask a user for a word to add to the dictionary.
+* This application will ask a user to start a dictionary and add a word to their dictionary.
-* Once a word has been added it will navigate to a page to add a definition.
-Additional definitions for this word may be added at this time.
+* Once a word has been added it will navigate to a page with the words that have been added.
-* Once the user has added a word and its definition(s) it will go to a success page with links to add another word or to view the dictionary with the words added.
+* They will then have the option to add another word or to add a definition to an existing word.
 * On the dictionary view page will be additional links to navigate back to the start or to add another word.